Basic Principles of Leaders?

-What makes a true leader?
-How does someone know when they are being a strong and productive leader?
+What are the basic principles of a true leader?
+How does someone know when they are a strong and dynamic leader?
 There have been many seminars, training courses, and books written about leadership.
-But how does someone really know if they are showing signs and talents of a strong and productive leader?
-Here are 9 principles of a true leader to consider.
+But how does someone know if they are showing signs and talents of a strong and dynamic leader?
+Here are nine principles of a true leader to consider.

-In any organization someone is going to have to take responsibility.
+In any organization, someone is going to have to take responsibility.
 A true leader is willing to take on responsibility.
 Even though it may require many hours and a lot of dedication, this person is willing to do it.
 Responsibility does not produce fear in this type of person.
-This type of role for the true leader opens their eyes to possibilities.
-This brings us to the next point.
+This kind of role for the true leader opens their eyes to possibilities.
+This behavior brings us to the next point.

-True Leaders Do Not Have a Problem in the Delegation of Responsibility
+Basic Principles of a True Leader Shows No Problem in the Delegation of Responsibility

-A true leader is constantly looking for the skills and talents of other people.
-This leader understands that their own abilities are limited.
+A real leader is constantly looking for the skills and talents of other people.
+This leader understands that their abilities are limited.
 Discovering the gifts and skills of other people is top on the list for this type of leader.
-This individual understands that the combined resources of diverse personalities are powerful.
+This individual knows that the combined resources of diverse personalities are powerful.

-A true leader is constantly encouraging others to discover their own abilities and gifts.
+A healthy leader is constantly encouraging others to discover their abilities and gifts.
 You will never find a true leader coming across in negative tones.
-In fact, those who have the ability of strong leadership are pleasant to be around.
-True leaders are extremely positive.
+In fact, those who have the ability of tremendous leadership are pleasant to be around.
+Real leaders are extremely active.

-True Leaders Understand the Role They Play in the Lives of Others
+Basic Principles of a True Leader Shows an Understanding in the Role They Play in the Lives of Others

-Someone who has the ability to be an influential leader understands the role they play in the lives of people.
-The value of the individual person ranks high on the list of most important things to a true leader.
+Someone who is an influential leader understands the role they play in the lives of people.
+The value of the person ranks high on the list of most important things to a true leader.
 They understand that their words and their attitude will create or destroy strong teamwork.
 The business, the organization, and even money do not mean as much to the true leader as the person they have been called to lead.
 What a leader says, what a leader does, will be a determining factor whether someone wants to be part of the organization or not.

-True Leaders Aim to Influence Those Around Them
+Basic Principles of True a Leader Aims to Influence Those Around Them

 True leaders are not dictators.
 True leaders are not bosses.
 True leaders are not overwhelming personalities that aim to have the upper hand.
 The goal of strong team leader is to evolve into becoming a positive influence.